Overview of “system restore did not complete successfully” issue

 Very often, there is an error code following the error message.
 The error code can be verified.
 You may be prompted an unspecified error occurred during System Restore with the error code like 0x80070002, 0x80070005, 0x80070091, 0x8000ffff, 0x81000203, 0x80070002, etc.

-Generally speaking, there are three types of common error codes: error 0x8000ffff, error 0x80070005 and error 0x80070091.
-Next, this passage will illustrate these three error codes and offer solutions.
+Generally speaking, there are three common error codes: error 0x8000ffff, error 0x80070005 and error 0x80070091.
+Learn how to fix “System Restore did not complete successfully” with these three error codes as follows.

 System Restore error 0x80070005